FRiCKLE/ngx_postgres/README.md

 Set output format:

 - `rds`          - return output in `rds` format (with appropriate `Content-Type`),
-- `row`   - return all values from a single row from the result-set in clear text, values are separated by new line (with default `Content-Type`),
+- `row`          - return all values from a single row from the result-set in text format, values are separated by new line (with default `Content-Type`),
-- `value` - return single value from the result-set in clear text (with default `Content-Type`),
+- `value`        - return single value from the result-set in text format (with default `Content-Type`),
+- `binary_value` - return single value from the result-set in binary format (with default `Content-Type`),
 - `none`         - don't return anything, this should be used only when extracting values with `postgres_set` for use with other modules (without `Content-Type`).

 Row and column numbers start at 0.
 Column name can be used instead of column number.